wagov/overwatch/README.md

 # WA SOC Overwatch - BETA -

-**WA SOC Overwatch** is a live external monitor tool utilised by the WA SOC Threat Intelligence Team to track for changes of WA SOC Customer Internet facing assets.
+**WA SOC Overwatch** is a live external passive monitoring service based on [Shodan Monitor](https://monitor.shodan.io/) that the WA SOC Threat Intelligence Team uses to track for changes of key internet facing assets.
 The goal of this service is to detect for high risk and potential threats that are associated to the following **Overwatch Factors** and to share this threat intelligence to our customers:

 > Overwatch Factors
 - [x] verfied compromised or malware detected services